Skip over main navigation

 The ARC Adoption team has a great deal of experience of working with children, families and networks brought together through adoption, and our dedicated Therapeutic Adoption Support Service (TASS) is there to support families through the journey of adoption and beyond, proactively anticipating and responding to needs for support.

 In order to provide the best possible wraparound support to our families, our TASS team brings together skills and experience from multiple disciplines and professional backgrounds including child and family based social work, early years teaching and development and primary education teaching.
-In addition, our experienced support co-ordinator and skilled adoption and family support workers, are all supported in their work by our agency clinical psychologist.
+In addition, our experienced support team manager and skilled adoption and family support workers, are all supported in their work by our agency counsellor and our clinical psychologist.

 We understand that while adoption will bring lots of happiness and joy, it can also bring worries, challenges and bumps along the way, so the support we offer is for life and we are always just a phone call away.
 See below for more details of the forms of support we offer.